FreeRADIUS/wiki.freeradius.org/guide/stats-with-radsniff.md

 ```

 #### Via init script
-Bundled in the ``scripts/`` directory of the freeradius tarball is ``radsniff.init``.
+Bundled in the ``scripts/`` directory is ``radsniff.init``.
 This is intended for use on Debian systems.

-By default the init script will pass the following arguments:
+By default the init script will pass the following arguments to radsniff:
 ```bash
 -P "$PIDFILE"-N "$PROG" -q -W 10 -O /var/run/collectd-unixsock
 ```